jonwingfield/personal-calendar/README.md

 ### Rescheduling Tasks
 - Click and drag any task to a different day
 - The task will be automatically moved to the new date

+### Touch Screen Support
+- On touch devices, press and hold a task for 250ms to start dragging
+- Drag the task to the desired day and release to drop
+- The drag handle (grip icon) provides the best touch experience

 ### Navigation
 - Use the arrow buttons to navigate between months